KelpChips/Lab-Report-2/lab-report2.md

 # Lab Report 2 | Servers and Bug
 ## Part 1 | Using a Server

+1) The code web server for StringServer that will allow the user to add messages.
+I ripped most of the code from Serverr.java to help aid me
 ![Image](StringServer code.png)
 ![Image](sob 1.png)
 ![Image](sob 2.png)
 ## Part 2 | Examining ArrayTests.java Bug
-I chose to examine the bug from testReversed() method from ArrayExamples.java **Failure Inducing Input**
+I chose to examine the bug from testReversed() method from ArrayExamples.java

+**Failure Inducing Input**

+A failure inducing input was just any int array with non-zero numbers (EX: {3,4,5,6,7,8,9}).
+The expected output was 9, but the actual input came out to be 0.
 ```
  @Test
   public void testReversed() {